Jailton Almeida: Move up to heavyweight

 As his sophomore appearance in the organization, Almeida was scheduled to face Maxim Grishin on May 21, 2022, at UFC Fight Night 206.
 However, Grishin pulled out due to undisclosed reasons in late April.
 Almeida decided to move up to heavyweight to face Parker Porter.
 He won the fight via rear-naked choke in round one.

 As the first bout of his new contract, Almeida was scheduled to face Shamil Abdurakhimov at UFC 279 on September 10, 2022.
 However, Abdurakhimov was forced to withdraw due to visa issues and was replaced by Anton Turkalj at a catchweight of 220 pounds.
 He dominated the bout, taking down Turkalj and submitting him at the end of the first round via rear-naked choke.
 He received his first Performance of the Night bonus award.

 The bout against Shamil Abdurakhimov was rebooked for UFC 280 on October 22, 2022.
 With that date also falling through, the pair was re-booked for a third time at UFC 283.
 Almeida won the fight via technical knockout in the second round.
 With this win, he received the Performance of the Night award.

 Almeida faced Jairzinho Rozenstruik on May 13, 2023, at UFC on ABC 4.
 He won the bout via rear naked choke in first round.
 This win earned him the Performance of the Night award.

 Almeida was scheduled to face Curtis Blaydes on November 4, 2023, at UFC Fight Night 231.
 However, Blaydes withdrew for unknown reasons and was replaced by former UFC Heavyweight Championship challenger Derrick Lewis.
 Almeida won the fight via unanimous decision.
 He also registered 21:10 of ground control time, the record for a UFC heavyweight bout and fourth-most in UFC history.
 Almeida's performance and the fight were criticized by fans and fellow fighters for a lack of offense.

 Almeida faced Curtis Blaydes on March 9, 2024, at UFC 299.
 After scoring multiple takedowns and controlling the first round with his grappling, Almeida lost the fight via knockout early in the second round.

 Almeida was scheduled to face Alexander Volkov on June 1, 2024 at UFC 302.
 However, the bout was scrapped for unknown reasons and Volkov was booked for UFC on ABC 6 against Sergei Pavlovich.
 Almeida ended up facing Alexander Romanov instead.
 Almeida won the fight by a rear-naked choke submission in the first round.

 Almeida faced Serghei Spivac on January 18, 2025 at UFC 311.
 He won the fight by technical knockout at the end of the first round.
 This fight earned him another Performance of the Night award.

 Almeida faced Alexander Volkov on October 25, 2025, at UFC 321.
 He lost the fight by split decision.

+Replacing Ryan Spann, who withdrew for undisclosed reasons, Almeida faced Rizvan Kuniev on February 7, 2026 at UFC Fight Night 266.
+He lost the fight by unanimous decision.

+On February 11, 2026, it was reported that the UFC has parted ways with Almeida, after losing a lackluster decision to Kuniev.